Encryptr/O-plus-plus/README.md

 # Announcement
 NEW UPDATE!
 O++ has temporarily turned into a lisp family language for learning purposes.
 I have successfully implemented an AST and I'm hoping to expand on that with the old O++ syntax.
 New updates will be coming soon as I keep slowly working, I am hoping to finish by having a stable O++ Language release and ports for O++ to other platforms and frameworks.

+# Announcement 12/3
+O++ is still currently in its lisp syntax stage however I am working on a rewrite of the whole syntax.
+The current idea for O++ now is to have a functional programming langauges with some features from OOP.
+Also O++ will most likely become a VM, having an compiler to the VM opcodes and an interpretor of the VM.
+Also one feature I will try my best to implement is providing basic porting of C libraries to O++.

+- Maks S

 # O++ Language
 By: Maks Sawoniewicz